 Over 60% of borrowers are Pell Grant recipients, according to a White House fact sheet.
 It says “nearly every Pell Grant recipient came from a family that made less than $60,000 a year.”
 To find out if you have a Pell Grant, go to studentaid.gov and check your federal student aid history.
 You’ll find this information on your aid summary page once you’ve logged in with your FSA ID.

-What if I paid off my loans prior to the COVID-19 pandemic?
+What if I paid off my loans before the COVID-19 pandemic?
 Do I get anything retroactively?

 No, this is a one-time student loan cancellation plan.
-If you already paid off your student loans prior to the COVID-19 pandemic, you won’t receive a refund for those payments.
+If you already paid off your student loans before the COVID-19 pandemic, you won’t receive a refund for those payments.

 Will your loan be forgiven if you have not held a steady job and have not filed a tax return in either 2020 or 2021?

 Any year you have minimal or no income, you may be able to skip filing your tax return and the related paperwork, according to the IRS.
 However, it’s legal to file a tax return showing zero income, and this might be a good idea to qualify for student loan forgiveness.
-The Department of Education is expected to set up an application process by the end of the year to verify borrowers’ incomes and determine if they’re eligible for forgiveness.
 Keep an eye out for guidance from your loan servicer.